-Note: The chart data was extracted in the month of June, 2020, based on Current Quarterly Census of Employment and Wages (QCEW) maintained by the Department of Labor and Workforce Development Research and Analysis section.
+Note: The chart data was extracted in the month of May 2021, based on Revised Annual Employment and Wages (QCEW) maintained by the Department of Labor and Workforce Development Research and Analysis section.
 Self-employed individuals, federal employees, fishers, unpaid family help, domestics and most individuals engaged in agriculture are excluded from these data.